Find Affordable College Courses

 $4,860 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at LSCC - Birmingham Campus are $4,860 a year.
+In-state tuition fees for undergraduate students at LSCC - Birmingham Campus are $4,860 per year.
 On average, health professions graduates from LSCC - Birmingham Campus take out $13,263 in student loans while working on their degree.

 Full Health Professions at Lawson State Community College - Birmingham Campus Report